 Even on a much longer length of line, the results were not too different, so all the movie files ended up being deleted once checked at home.

-Funny thing is, the Dowel Box took off again in a hefty gust and continued flying for many minutes while I was busy with the other kite being tested!
-Despite the top 2 sides of the upper cell being folded inwards, right back to the vertical cross-piece.
+The funny thing is, the Dowel Box took off again in a hefty gust and continued flying for many minutes while I was busy with the other kite being tested!
+This was despite the top two sides of the upper cell being folded inward, right back to the vertical cross-piece.

-The breeze was gusting into the mid-thirties in kph.
-Buffeting the brave Box kite ;-)
+The breeze was gusting into the mid-30s in kph, buffeting the brave box kite ;-)

-Just before going home an older kid walked past and commented on the prototype kite being tested - 'good kite'.
-After another moment of checking it out, flying smoothly and high in the fresh breeze, it was pronounced 'heaps good!'
-Nice feedback indeed.
+Just before going home, an older kid walked past and commented on the prototype kite being tested—"good kite."
+After another moment of checking it out, flying smoothly and high in the fresh breeze, it was pronounced "heaps good!"
+That was nice feedback indeed.

 Extreme Gusts Test Box Kite

 This outing was at first intended to test a mod that had been done to the Carbon Diamond #2.
-However, the extreme gustiness and sheer wind speed resulted in a nose-in while the kite was still on a short line.
-Thankfully, the only damage was the lower tip of the vertical spar tube punching through the 2 layers of Tyvek of the lower corner strap.
+However, the extreme gusts and sheer wind speed resulted in a nose-in while the kite was still on a short line.
+Thankfully, the only damage was the lower tip of the vertical-spar tube punching through the two layers of Tyvek of the lower corner-strap.

-So, out with the backup kite—the Fresh Wind Dowel Box!
+So, it was out with the backup kite—the Fresh Wind Dowel Box!

 Launching was very easy, even between gusts!
 While letting out line, the kite dove off to the left a bit further than expected.
-Not usually a problem, but on its way back the kite charged straight through the twigs of a long tree branch.
-This pointed it towards the ground so the kite contacted the grass nose-first.
+This is not usually a problem, but on its way back the kite charged straight through the twigs of a long tree branch.
+This pointed it toward the ground, so the kite contacted the grass nose-first.
 Fortunately, this was during a brief lull so no damage was done.
-A slow-speed version of what happened to the Diamond earlier!
+It was a slow-speed version of what happened to the diamond earlier!

 There wasn't time on this occasion to let the kite up much higher, after taking video on a line length of just under 30 meters (100 feet).
-Had a date with my wife in a supermarket, you see...
+I had a date with my wife in a supermarket, you see.

-A hurried wind speed check at shoulder height showed a gust to 31kph.
+A hurried wind-speed check at shoulder height showed a gust to 31 kph.
 After arriving home later, it turned out the gusts higher up were around 40 kph.
-Box kite weather, indeed.
+It was box-kite weather, indeed.

 Dowel Box Kite Rides Inland Gusts

-Looking out the window, the breeze shifting the tree tops around seemed capable of supporting the Dowel Box kite.
-The Fresh Wind version with its smaller sail panels.
+Looking out the window, I saw that the breeze shifting the treetops around seemed capable of supporting the Dowel Box kite—the fresh wind version with its smaller sail panels.
 Sure enough, down at the reserve, the kite managed to grip enough air around 50 feet to stay up fairly comfortably.
 A couple of times I had to interrupt some movie-taking to coax the kite higher as it threatened to sink right back to the grass.

 Isolated rain showers had been forecast for the area, so fairly low cumulus clouds were everywhere.
 No rain had fallen all day in our suburb though.

-The cloudy sky-scape made for some attractive footage of the 2-celled Box surging about in the gusts, lulls and wind-shifts.
-Due to the small size of the reserve, it was wise to not let the kite fly on more than about 45m (150 feet) of line.
-But that was enough to let it take full advantage of the moderate-strength (20kph+) airflow over the treetops.
+The cloudy skyscape made for some attractive footage of the 2-celled box surging about in the gusts, lulls, and wind shifts.
+Due to the small size of the reserve, it was wise to not let the kite fly on more than about 45 meters (150 feet) of line.
+But that was enough to let it take full advantage of the moderate-strength (20 kph+) airflow over the treetops.

-So, some enjoyable box kite flying today, with the 50 pound Dacron feeling like thread compared to the 200 pound variety with which I do most flying these days!
+So, some enjoyable box-kite flying was had today, with the 50-pound Dacron feeling like thread compared to the 200-pound variety with which I do most flying these days!

-May (my wife) had snapped off a few photos all the while.
-Some featured 6 year old Aren, who was beginning to complain that the kite was pulling too hard—while at a very high line angle!
-Soon the time came to move along to our next destination, since we were en-route across the city.
+May (my wife) had snapped off a few photos.
+Some featured 6-year-old Aren, who was beginning to complain that the kite was pulling too hard—while it was at a very high line angle!
+Soon, the time came to move along to our next destination, since we were en route across the city.
 However, the kite was not willing.
-It insisted on remaining in that giant thermal, almost vertically above us, and it was a bit of a job to get the box kite down...
+It insisted on remaining in that giant thermal, almost vertically above us, and it was a bit of a job to get the box kite down.

 Near the ground, the winds averaged 5.4 kph with a peak at 17.4 kph.
 At 300 feet I'm guessing the average was around 15, gusting to perhaps 25.
-Nice flight!
+What a cool flight!

-Weird winds today.
-Super gusty and the direction all over the place at ground level—although I launched the Dowel Box Kite (Fresh Winds) not far from the tree line, which could explain it.
+There were weird winds today.
+They were super gusty and the direction was all over the place at ground level—although I had launched the Fresh Wind Dowel Box kite not far from the tree line, which could explain it.

 There had been drops of rain earlier in the afternoon, and the freshening winds were probably associated with a rain cell not too far away.
 After some trouble with the kite dropping out during lulls, it eventually got its teeth into some suitably brisk air.

-Given that the line tension was considerable, I didn't bother letting out more than 60 meters (200 feet) of line, in case I needed to bring the kite down in a hurry.
+Given that the line tension was considerable, I didn't bother letting out more than 60 meters (200 feet), in case I needed to bring the kite down in a hurry.
 There it was, scudding around all over the sky, being pushed close to its limits.

 Well, eventually it came down in a hurry all by itself...
 During one almighty gust, the line tension exceeded anything I had ever felt with this particular kite.
-A moment later, the cross-pieces disintegrated and I watched the bits of dowel descend to the grass.
-Meanwhile, the rest of the kite wasn't very far behind, soon spearing into the deck.
+A moment later, the cross pieces disintegrated and I watched the bits of dowel descend to the grass.
+Meanwhile, the rest of the kite wasn't very far behind and it soon speared into the deck.

 First up was Trev's box kite.
 Unfortunately it didn't last long in the punishing conditions.
-On double-checking my Making Dowel Kites e-book at home, I discovered that an important change had not found its way into the e-book.
-The small e-book for just that one kite had been updated, but not the larger compilation e-book for all the Dowel kites.
-Tsk tsk I'm sorry people...
-You see, the horizontal cross-pieces need to be 6mm dowel, not 5mm like the rest of the spars and cross-pieces.
+On double checking my Making Dowel Kites e-book at home, I discovered that an important change had not found its way into the e-book.
+The small e-book for just that one kite had been updated, but not the larger compilation e-book for all the Dowel Series kites.
+Tsk tsk I'm sorry people.
+You see, the horizontal cross-pieces need to be 6 mm dowel, not 5 mm like the rest of the spars and cross pieces.
 Fixing this oversight is next on the to-do list.

 Down at a local reserve, the Dowel Box kite was quickly set up in the wind shadow of a handy bush, before being launched fairly effortlessly in the breeze blowing through.
-This time, the bridle loop was considerable shorter and the towing point was adjusted to a centimeter or 2 (1") ahead of the upper cell's leading edge.
-All prepared for a load of high-wind punishment!
+This time, the bridle loop was considerable shorter and the towing point was adjusted to a centimeter or two (1 inch) ahead of the upper cell's leading edge.
+Now the kite was all prepared for a load of high-wind punishment!

-As the kite passed through 50 feet altitude or so, a supervised class of small children came out from the Primary school and sat in a row to watch.
+As the kite passed through 50 feet altitude or so, a supervised class of small children came out from the elementary (primary) school and sat in a row to watch.
 I guess the teacher was taking the opportunity to vary the curriculum somewhat.

 To sum up the rest of the flight, you could say the wind was gusty and very fresh the whole time.
 Often, I had to hang on to the winder with both hands, just in case it got ripped away!
 For about half an hour, the Dowel Box kite flew about, occasionally fluttering loudly in response to high airspeed over its panels.
 But it was successfully riding out the very fresh conditions.

 And then...
 On 90 meters (300 feet) of line, the wind really picked up for several minutes.
-I thought "that's it, bring it down".
+I thought "that's it, bring it down."
 Just a moment later, something changed, causing the kite to loop to the right during a strong gust.
 It usually went to the left, so something was amiss.
-Down it went, deep deep into the 'power zone' as kite-surfing types like to say.
-Well... too much power, obviously.
-In an instant, the crosspieces were gone, who knows where.
+Down it went, deep, deep into the "power zone" as kite-surfing types like to say.
+Well... it was too much power, obviously.
+In an instant, the cross pieces were gone, who knows where.
 The rest of the kite soon came to ground.

-Oh yes, the wind meter.
-Average of 9.3kph near the ground.
-And a max of ...
-37 kph!
+Oh yes, the wind meter—it showed an average of 9.3 kph near the ground.
+But a maximum of ...
+37 kph was displayed!
 Make that well over 40 kph up at 250 feet, most likely.